The Origin of Valentine’s Day

 Valentine’s Day today

 The last few years, the festival has become flattened out and more commercial.
 However, if we stay true to the true meaning of Valentine’s Day, this is the perfect day to express (or confess) your love.
 Are you wondering what Valentine’s Day at Royal Coster Diamonds looks like?
-See it for yourself during a Royal Experience tour at our diamond polishing factory and Diamond Museum.
+See it for yourself during a Royal Experience at our diamond polishing factory.

 Explore our Engagement Rings